shelleywong/CSCI211-Course-Materials/Labs/lab03.md

 ```
 $ make
 ```
-What happened?
+What happened after you edited hello.cpp and then typed `make` again?
 Why?
 (Answer on the google survey)

 ## Exercise 2: Makefile With Object Files
 \* You must complete the rest of the Google Survey to get credit \*

-1. Go to the lab03_sentence directory.
+Go to the lab03_sentence directory.
 If you're still in the lab03_hello folder, type:

 ```
 $ cd ../lab03_sentence